 Expect to put 5 hours into the polishing part, maybe much more.
 I use an old worn out Scotch Brite pad for gently cleaning the grime off.
-One must be very careful on one aspect of cleaning.
+One must be very careful about one aspect of cleaning.
 On the inside of the rim where the sidewall of the tire contacts the rim (the seating area) is a series of dents/scrapings pressed into the aluminum.
 This raises the metal around the dent and makes a sharp protrusion to help grip the tire.
 This is to help keep the enormous horsepower of the /2 from spinning the rim within the tire.
 That would cause the valve stem of the inner tube to get “ripped out” and it happened to me on my first BMW and on my first long trip in 62.
 More info here.

 The knurling (serrations) for gripping the tire.

 If these marks are still original then one can easily feel the sharp edges with fingers.
 Be very careful to not sand/grind/polish them down to being smooth.
 These tend to fill up with tire rubber compound and seem smooth.
 I allow the Super Clean to soak for a few minutes and then use a brush to clean the cavities and seating area.
 Often one can see large black marks in the seating area where tire rubber has gotten stuck.
 It comes off easily and should be removed.
 Brush the tire rubber away along the length if the serrations.

 One of the most common things for the alloy is for it to get pitted badly.
 That can be cleaned off with CRL, a chemical for cleaning off calcium, rust, and lime.
 It is available in any grocery store.
 It will chemically get the white stuff out of the pits.
 You may not want to see how deeply the pits can go.